Table of Contents

 - Power In Numbers – As it is believed to multiply the effect of prayers through the numbers attached to it, the prayer wheel has also come to represent the power of intention, particularly when done by groups of people together.
 As people turn the wheel and are bound towards a shared desire of spiritual cleansing and enlightenment, they become empowered by their common goal.

-Hanging the prayer wheel combines it with the element of wind, and anyone who comes across the wind touched by the prayer wheel is immediately blessed, blowing away the punishment for their misdeeds.
-When placed in fire, anyone who looks at the flames or inhales the smoke will also be exonerated.
-The same effect is also achieved by burying the prayer wheel in the earth or soaking it in water.
+For example, if you hang the prayer wheel, it aligns with the element of wind.
+Anyone who comes across the air touched by the prayer wheel is immediately blessed and all the punishment for their misdeeds will blow away.
+Or if the prayer wheel is placed together with fire, anyone who looks at the flames or inhales the smoke will also be blessed.
+In this way, the benefits of the prayer wheel can be spread easily.

 Proper Use of The Prayer Wheel